The world is a great volume, and man the index of that book – John Donne

 PreludeSys has a proven track record in medical data and records management and we have secured exceptional customer satisfaction for the last 10+ years.
 This success is powered by a team of flexible, dedicated, review professionals with constantly refreshed skills who are “all in” when it comes to providing abstracts and summaries that attorneys can quickly use to promote a client’s case.

-PreludeSys is a market leader in medical records review and privileged to:
+PreludeSys is a market leader in medical record review services and privileged to:

 - Offer comprehensive medical record indexing services